rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 - Allow **15.8% less separation** (2.7 yards vs 3.21 yards)
 - Give up a **9.0% lower completion rate** (61.1% vs 67.1%)

-Note that we didn't actually see a significant difference in acceleration (5.0 yd/s² vs 4.97 yd/s²).
+Note that we didn't actually see a significant difference in peak acceleration (5.0 yd/s² vs 4.97 yd/s²).
 We believe this is because a lot of the high-impact plays occur on deeper routes (see Table 1 in the next section) where the defender is already running in the right direction when the ball is thrown.

 ### Breakout by Route